 This guide will help you get ready for your bilateral salpingo-oophorectomy (sal-PIN-goh-oh-oh-foh-REK-toh-mee) at MSK.
-It will also help you understand what to expect during your recovery.
+It will also help you know what to expect as you recover.

 About your reproductive system